MatiasNiiinivirta/InvoiceApp/README.md

 Database MariaDb

-How to run:
+HOW TO RUN
 Download the ZIP file from GitHub.

-Extract the contents of the ZIP file.
+- Extract the contents of the ZIP file.

-Open the solution file (.sln) in Visual Studio.
+- open visual studio (preferably 2022 version or above)

+- Choose Open a folder or a solution

+- Navigate to the extracted file and choose .csproj file

+- This should open the project in visual studio and create a sln. file

+- Navigate to LaskuRepo.cs

-Modify the database connection settings to match your environment.
+- Modify the database connection settings to match your environment.

-Build and run the project in Visual Studio
+- Run the project in Visual Studio